Skip to content

 Underlying causes for slow queries might not be immediately apparent, and more in-depth debugging may be needed.
 To investigate a slow query:

-The value displayed in this tab represents the total size on disk of an environment’s database tables.
-This value does not include Elasticsearch indexes or binlogs (which are used for replication).
+Data displayed in this panel represents the total size on disk of an environment’s database tables throughout the currently displayed range of time.
+The values do not include Elasticsearch indexes or binlogs (which are used for replication).

 Larger database sizes can cause database sync and database backup processes to require a longer amount of time to complete.